DanielBlomberg1/mpnpm/README.md

 ## Why
 No more yarn install or npm remove.
-Nodepm simplifies working in the javascript enviroment, for those who tend to use different package manager at work and at home
+Mpnpm simplifies working in the javascript enviroment, for those who tend to use different package manager at work and at home
 And for checking up on those older projects where you used different manager.

 ## How
-"npm install nodepm -g"
+"npm install mpnpm -g"

-To use please specify your preferred package-manager using "nodepm use" command.
+To use please specify your preferred package-manager using "mpnpm use" command.
 Nodepm will use this incase there is no lockfile present in the project yet, otherwise nodepm will recognise the pm used and use the correct commands.

 ## Commands:
-"nodepm use \<package-manager>"
+"mpnpm use \<package-manager>"

-"nodepm install" (optional tags -D and -G)
+"mpnpm install" (optional tags -D and -G)

-"nodepm uninstall"
+"mpnpm uninstall"

-"nodepm init"
+"mpnpm init"

-"nodepm run"
+"mpnpm run"

-"nodepm cache" Equivelant to npm cache-clean
+"mpnpm cache" Equivelant to npm cache-clean

 ## Tags
 -D installs the dependecy as a devDependency